Toric structure on the complex projective plane

 $\CC^2$ as a torus fibration over the positive quadrent

-To illustrate the degeneration of the tori, it is helpful to unwrap them into rectangles, with the opposite sides identified.
-As the torus moves to the y-axis, it degenerates, the rectangle collapses onto a vertical line.
+To illustrate the degeneration of the tori, we unwrap the tori into rectangles with the opposite sides identified.
+As the torus moves to the y-axis, the rectangle collapses onto a vertical line.
 At the x-axis, the rectangle collapses to a horizontal line.
 At the origin, the rectangle degenerates to a point.
-This is encoded in the following checkerboard, which
+The behavior of the rectangle is encoded in the following picture.
+Identify the opposite edges of each square, and we get a family of tori over $\RR_{\geq 0}^2$ with the topology of $\mathbb{C}^2$.

 Let $[z_0:z_1:z_2]$ be a point in $\mathbb{CP}^2$ in projective coordinates.
 Take the norm squared of each coordinate to get the point $(\vert z_0\vert ^2,\vert z_1\vert ^2,\vert z_2\vert ^2)$, which lives in $\RR_{\geq 0}^3$, the positive orthant of $\RR^3$ (map 1 in the figure below).
 The projective coordinates are only well defined up to scaling, so we need to identify points $(x,y,z) \sim (\lambda x, \lambda y, \lambda z)$ for $(x,y,z) \in \RR_{\geq 0}^3$ and $\lambda \in \RR_{>0}$.
 It is most convenient to chose a representative, by scaling the $(x,y,z)$ to like on the plane $x+y+z=1$ (map 3 in the figure below).
 Define the “Toric moment map” $\mu$ by